 In this blog post we will be showing you how and why you should clean and maintain your canvas awning fabrics.

 While installing new awnings can really help with reducing the heat that penetrates your home, they can also complement and enhance the look and style of your home.
-Many people have their canvas awnings installed and are really excited with the new look, but can then forget about maintaining them.
+Many people have theirs installed and are really excited with the new look, but can then forget about maintaining them.

 A canvas awning should and will last for 25 years or more if properly maintained.
-Keeping your canvas awning clean and looking new doesn’t have to be a task.
+Keeping it clean and looking new doesn’t have to be a task.

 If you do neglect your canvas awning they can become an eyesore and then detract from the look of your home’s appearance.

-As a general rule, your canvas awnings should be cleaned once or twice a year (the more regular the better).
+As a general rule, it should be cleaned once or twice a year (the more regular the better).

 Why do I need to clean my awnings?